Stage 1 of 2-Stage Surgery

 Now that it’s three days after surgery I thought I’d go back over my top 10 fears list that I typed the morning before surgery!

-Here were my top 10 fears, and my answers now that surgery is over.
+Here are my top 10 fears, and my answers now that surgery is over.

 1. The success of the surgery.